oxc-project/oxc-project.github.io/src/blog/2023-12-12-announcing-oxlint.md

 ### Plugins

-Oxlint has consolidated rules from popular plugins like TypeScript, React, Jest, Unicorn, and JSX-a11y but doesn't provide a plugin system yet.
+Oxlint does not provide a plugin system yet, but we are actively consolidating rules from popular plugins like TypeScript, React, Jest, Unicorn, JSX-a11y and Import.

-We recognize the importance of plugins in the JavaScript ecosystem and are actively investigating a DSL-based plugin system.
+We recognize the importance of plugins in the JavaScript ecosystem and are also investigating a DSL-based plugin system.

 However, you might appreciate a standalone linter — no need to manage a list of plugin dependencies, navigate through compatibility issues,